Links

 Other interests:

-For those interested in genealogy, perhaps visit my Dublin Lenn*n pages, now the third site under management.
-If you are not detained, try the link to Family Tree Maker.
+For those interested in genealogy, the Dublin Lenn*n pages, is the third site under management.
+The same information is somewhere on this site at this address where it will be updated.
+If you are not detained, try the link to Family Tree Maker although it has been bought out and seems to be winding down.
 You may even, like me, discover ancestors on the railways (granduncle William Casey was a driver on the GNRI and his son a fireman - thanks to the Irish Railway Record Society for filling in all the details from their employee database).
 Another justification for expenditure on GNR memorabilia!
-Have now moved to the best (in my view) genealogy programme, The Master Genealogist, and the lack of work on railways can be explained by getting to grips with its intricacies.
-Finally, I should also mention the Irish Club of Belgium site, which provides essential expatriate information, as well as that of my employer, the European Commission, for material of broader European interest.

 site map